 So the object is, figure out how much electricity you consume throughout the year and then determine how many solar panels it would take to get as close as possible.
 Luckily, there’s no need to do a bunch of complicated tallying of appliances and their wattage.
 Just by pulling up your electric bills from the last 12 monthly billing periods you can see the total kilowatt hours of energy consumed over that time.

 Of course, if you’re planning to use our roof as the location for your solar panels system, you may be limited by the available space.
 It might turn out that your monthly energy use lines up nicely with the amount of room up on your roof, then again your roof space may be constrained.
 Under either of those scenarios, it’s an easy call how much solar is right for you: as much as fits!
 You’ll enjoy lower bills, and the utility will provide the rest of your energy, just as before.
+You can even consider community solar if your roof can't handle enough panels.

 Talk to a Pro